 1. A lack of money and/or possessions tests how much we trust God to provide what’s best for us.

 My spouse and I have not been hit hard by this financial crisis yet.
 And because of that, I am very grateful.
-But I have to admit that discontentment can be a problem for me, not so much regarding money, but regarding certain opportunities I’ve fixated on.
+But I have to admit that discontentment can be a problem for me, not so much regarding money, but regarding certain opportunities that I’ve fixated on.
 This is where I need to take action and do more of #2 …

 Sometimes, we give into a scarcity mindset and, like the run-on toilet paper, fear we will run out of what we need when we have more than enough.